-The law of Ten Commandments, of which the Sabbath forms a part, God gave to His people as a blessing.
+The law of Ten Commandments, of which the Sabbath forms a part (Exodus 20:2-17), God gave to His people as a blessing.
 “The Lord commanded us,” said Moses, “to do all these statutes, to fear the Lord our God, for our good always, that He might preserve us alive” (Deuteronomy 6:24).
 And of all who keep “the Sabbath from polluting it,” the Lord declares, “Even them will I bring to My holy mountain, and make them joyful in My house of prayer” (Isaiah 56:6, 7).

 No one has the right to load the Sabbath with heavy burdens—as did the Jews—or to attempt the transfer of its sacredness from one day to another.
 Both are acts of the evil designed to lead people away from the true spirit of Sabbath observance.

 When questioned, “Is it lawful to heal on the Sabbath days?”
 Jesus answered, “What man shall there be among you, that shall have one sheep, and if it falls into a pit on the Sabbath day, will he not lay hold on it, and lift it out?
 How much then is a man better than a sheep?
 Wherefore it is lawful to do well on the Sabbath days” (Matthew 12:10-12).

-The Savior knew that in healing on the Sabbath He would be regarded as a transgressor, but He did not hesitate to break down the wall of traditional requirements that blocked the Sabbath (Mark 7:8).
-Jesus did many miracles on the Sabbath.
+The Savior knew that in healing on the Sabbath He would be regarded as a transgressor, but He did not hesitate to break down the wall of traditional requirements that burdened the Sabbath (Mark 7:8).
+Jesus did many healing miracles on the Sabbath.
 The following are the references to these miracles:

-- Jesus healed the man with the withered hand (Mt 12:9-13; Mk 3:1-6; Lk 6:6-11).
+- The man with the withered hand (Mathew 12:9-13; Mark 3:1-6; Luke 6:6-11).

-- Jesus healed Peter’s mother-in-law, who had a fever (Mt 8:14-15; Mk 1:29-31; Lk 4:38-39).
+- Peter’s mother-in-law, who had a fever (Mathew 8:14-15; Mark 1:29-31; Luke 4:38-39).

-- Jesus cast an unclean spirit out of a man (Mk 1:21-28; Lk 4:31-37).
+- Casting an unclean spirit out of a man (Mark 1:21-28; Luke 4:31-37).

-- Jesus healed the crippled woman (Lk 13:10-17).
+- The crippled woman (Luke 13:10-17).

-- Jesus healed the man with dropsy (Lk 14:1-6).
+- The man with dropsy (Luke 14:1-6).

-- Jesus healed the lame man by the pool of Bethesda (Jn 5:1-18).
+- The lame man by the pool of Bethesda (John 5:1-18).

-- Jesus healed the man born blind (Jn 9:1-7,14).
+- The man born blind (John 9:1-7,14).